dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 <p align="center"> Perplexity 25 </p>
 </p>

-It shows a clear seperation boundary between the classes of cats and dogs and also shows some missclassified data points.
+<span class='orange'>It shows a clear seperation boundary between the classes of cats and dogs and also shows some missclassified data points.</span>

 What we saw above are gradient-based (optimization-based) algorithms, there are also perturbation based techniques and Relevance score based to visualize and interpret the decisions made by deep learning models.
 The perturbation based techniques include [heatmap via occlusion](https://arxiv.org/abs/1509.06321), [integrated gradients](https://arxiv.org/abs/1703.01365), [super-pixel perturbation](https://arxiv.org/abs/1602.04938), etc.